Facebook Impersonated in Credential Phishing Scam

-In this attack, the attacker impersonates Facebook to send out a phishing attack using a legitimate Facebook link.
+Facebook phishing attacks are popular because users tend to use the same email address and password for other sites.
+In this attack, the cybercriminal impersonates Facebook to send out a phishing attack using a legitimate Facebook link.

-Result: If the recipient does fall subject to this attack and inputs their credentials, the attacker may have access to their sensitive, personal information.
-The attacker can find out where the recipient lives, goes to school, or other sensitive details about them through their Facebook profile.
+If the recipient does fall subject to this attack and inputs their credentials, the attacker will gain access to the account any sensitive, personal information included within it.
+The attacker can find out where the recipient lives, attends school, and other sensitive details about them through their Facebook profile.
 This also gives the attacker the opportunity to take advantage of this compromised account and attempt to compromise the recipient’s Facebook friends as well.

-Urgency: The attackers claim that appeals will only be accepted for 48 hours after the receipt of this email.
+And for those who use Facebook regularly, the attackers use fear and claim that appeals will only be accepted for 48 hours after the receipt of this email.
 This creates a sense of urgency for the recipient that will make it more likely for them to overlook red flags in their haste to complete the actions this email says are required of them.

 Abnormal is able to catch this attack due to a multitude of factors.
 The key indicator here is that DMARC email authentication fails for the sender address, and the brand name impersonation indicates that it is a malicious email.
 The content of the message and the multiple redirects are also key indicators that this email should not be trusted.